 We’re right in the middle of fall, but winter should always be on your mind in the DMV area.
 We have seen our fair share of nasty winter storms over the years.
 Now’s the time to arm yourself with knowledge of what to do when the winter storms come.

 Preparing landscaping for winter storms can be just as frustrating as dealing with the storm itself.
-However, taking precautions to protect lawns and gardens is vital to ensure a healthy lawn and garden come spring time.
-The biggest threat for landscaping is ice.
-Ice forming on or around hardscaping, around trees, bushes, flowers and vegetation can wreak serious havoc by either a) causing all plants/vegetation to die off or b) causing tree branches or hard scaping to crack, break and fall.
+However, taking precautions to protect lawns and gardens is vital to ensure a healthy lawn and garden come springtime.
+The biggest threat to landscaping is ice.
+Ice forming on or around hardscaping, around trees, bushes, flowers, and vegetation can wreak serious havoc by either a) causing all plants/vegetation to die off or b) causing tree branches or hardscaping to crack, break, and fall.

-3. All plants that are covered, need to be completely covered.
-Anchoring down these drop clothes with rocks, poles, sticks or mulch can ensure the drop cloths will not blow away if cold winds blow through.
+All plants that are covered, need to be completely covered.
+Anchoring down these drop cloths with rocks, poles, sticks or mulch can ensure the drop cloths will not blow away if cold winds blow through.

-6. Make sure all greenhouse (if applicable) are closed and sealed tight.
+Make sure all greenhouses (if applicable) are closed and sealed tight.
 Allowing cold air to get in could kill all plants inside.

 7. Be patient.

 Winter storms are never a fun condition to get through, and even worse is allowing a winter storm to ruin all landscaping efforts.
 Check, double check, and triple check that the above efforts have been made then grab movies, a cup of hot chocolate and wait the winter storm out!